-Terry's latest book The Creative Woodturner was launched in June 2014.
+Terry's book The Creative Woodturner was launched in June 2014.

 The Creative Woodturner aims to help turners who want to go beyond simple mastery of technique to develop their own unique style.